Fractal Fern

 Mihir@SCMS Mihir@arXiv Mihir@Scholar Mihir@ResearchGate Mihir@LinkedIn Mihir@ORCiD

-I am an academic at the SCMS-SPPU.
 Here, I helped create academic programmes in modeling and simulation.
-A conference article about this curriculum design experiment is available here and here.
+The vision for these programmes is documented in detail here and has withstood the test of time.
+A conference article about this curriculum design experiment is available here.

 Research

-My broad research focus is on the development – or apt and meaningful use – of statistical and computational methodologies for data-intensive science.
+My broad research focus has been on the development – or apt and meaningful use – of statistical and computational methodologies for data-intensive science.
 Predominantly, my focus has been astrostatistics (radio astronomy in particular).
 In the past, I have dabbled into computational biology – genomic sequence analysis in particular.
+Of late, I was involved in research related to a Pune-specific minerology problem.

 Teaching

-Over the years, I have taught courses on probability theory, statistical inference, advanced data analysis, stochastic simulation / Monte Carlo methods, the R statistical computing / programming language, numerical computing, optimization and, of late, statistical learning and data visualization.
+I have taught exclusively in the higher-education setting since 2004.
+Over the years, I have taught various courses to varied undergraduate, postgraduate, and research audiences consisting of engineers and scientists in various institutions in Pune.
+These include: probability theory, statistical inference, advanced data analysis, stochastic simulation / Monte Carlo methods, the R statistical computing/programming language, numerical computing, optimization and, of late, statistical/machine learning, and data visualization.